ielab/afirm2019/hands-on/activity-1/README.md

 #### Preliminaries

 1. Place the Terrier stopword list (`terrier-stop.txt`) in the `/config/stopwords` folder within your ElasticSearch installation.
-2. Download the example Clueweb12 data we have packaged for you at XXX.
+2. Download the example Clueweb12 data we have packaged for you [here](https://www.dropbox.com/s/xg4761gl793v5pv/Clueweb12B_sample.zip?dl=0).
 Decompress the archive, and place it into a new folder at the path `~\clueweb12_example\`.

 **************